Professor Charalambos P. Kyriacou

 The Department of Genetics will welcome one full-time and two associate INsecTIME PhD students, in addition to hosting the headquarters for the management, coordination and organization of the consortium.
 To read more about INsecTIME follow this link:

-In the medical school, he teaches population and quantitative genetics to first year students and neurogenetics and development to second years.
+In the medical school, he teaches neurogenetics and development to second year students.